Overwolf will pay out $29M to mod and app creators in 2021

 Rebranding

 Those mods and apps are used by 20 million gamers, and the company is running at a pace of 25 million gamers this year.
-Over the last few years, Overwolf realized that the current Overwolf brand doesn’t capture the essence of who it is today or connect with the community of creators in a meaningful way.
+Over the last few years, Overwolf realized that its current brand doesn’t capture the essence of who it is today or connect with the community of creators in a meaningful way.

 This rebranding shows the company is a lot different than it was when it started in 2011, with 85 employees and possibly 100 by the end of the year.
 And it points to the future of modders and app creators working on enhancing triple-A games, moving beyond the roots of part-time indie enthusiasts.
 Overwolf’s brand values include “be legendary” and “level up together.”